Samuelk-Chase/CS3450-Software-Engineering/Design/frontendHighLevel.md

 - **Headings:** Inter
 - **Body:** Roboto Mono (for card text and game content)

-**Design System:** Dark theme with neon accents for cyberpunk, adjustable for other themes
+**Design System:** Themes will be provided by AI (with parameters regarding contrast), based on the theme the user inputs

 ### UI Flow